camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 ## Customize DMN Transformation

-You can customize the transformation of DMN by providing an own {{< javadocref page="?org/camunda/bpm/dmn/engine/impl/spi/transform/DmnTransformer.html" text="DMN transformer" >}} or configure the {{< javadocref page="?org/camunda/bpm/dmn/engine/impl/transform/DefaultDmnTransformer.html"
+It is possible to customize the transformation of DMN by providing a {{< javadocref page="?org/camunda/bpm/dmn/engine/impl/spi/transform/DmnTransformer.html" text="DMN transformer" >}} or configure the {{< javadocref page="?org/camunda/bpm/dmn/engine/impl/transform/DefaultDmnTransformer.html"